MatthewMcManness/EECS581_Project3/README.md

 ## Requirements
 First, make sure you have Python (and pip) installed.
 To download them, visit the Python website [here](https://www.python.org/downloads/).

 The other requirements are Kivy, KivyMD, and SQLAlchemy.
-To install the these run the following in the terminal:
+To install these run the following in the terminal:
 ```
 pip install Kivy Kivymd SQLAlchemy
 ```

-If you use Anaconda, run the following instead:
+If you use [Anaconda](https://www.anaconda.com/download), run the following instead:
 ```
+pip install SQLAlchemy
 conda install kivy -c conda-forge
 ```